 - Access to these Cisco devices for wireless users through the little D-Link Wireless USB adapter that is configured as access point.

-In this tutorial I will show you how to configure your Raspberry Pi as a Cisco console server.
+In this lesson I will show you how to configure your Raspberry Pi as a Cisco console server.
 We’ll start by installing the latest version of raspbian…

 Start by downloading the latest version of raspbian so that we can install it on a SD card.
 I will use a Linux computer to extract this image to the SD card of the Raspberry Pi.
 Insert the SD card in your computer and check which driveletter it has: